Sicilicet/videoflix_backend/README.md

 Once a video has been uploaded:

-    Title and Video File: These fields cannot be edited.
+    Video File: This field cannot be edited.
 If changes are necessary, the existing video must be deleted, and a new video should be uploaded with the updated details.
     This approach ensures consistency in video metadata and avoids complications in the system.

 ## Managing users